SIGIR-2022/A-Dataset-for-Sentence-Retrieval-for-Open-Ended-Dialogues/README.md

 A dialogue is considered valid for our validation and test sets if it is conducted between two users A and B with no less than 4 turns.
 User A is the user who turns the initial question in the dialogue and User B can be anyone else.

 The last turn in the dialogue must belong to User B and may link to sections in Wikipedia.
-Dialogues whose last turn contains any link to Wikipedia are called Wikipedia grounded dialogues, and others are simply called dialogues.
+Dialogues whose last turn contains a link to Wikipedia are called Wikipedia grounded dialogues, and others are simply called dialogues.

-We excluded a large number of instances where:
+We excluded a large number of dialogues where:

 - The language of the dialogue is not English